Choosing Organic Foods For Your Infant or Toddler

-When you’re considering adding formula to your little one’s feeding routine, it’s natural to have questions!
+When you’re considering adding organic formula to your little one’s feeding routine, it’s natural to have questions!
 Parents like you are asking: what’s the best formula for my child?
 Should I choose an organic formula?
 And, what does organic really mean anyway?

 The answers to those questions are really important because they help you make the best possible decisions for your little one.
 That’s why we’re sharing your top questions - and our answers - about why choosing organic foods and formulas is important for your family.